Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

 For the sponge:

-One pack vanilla sugar (or one teaspoon vanilla extract)
+Vanilla sugar (or vanilla extract)

 A pinch of salt